Trust and Risk Mitigation in Construction

-It turns out that deciding between your back-up options is more along the line of comparing tacos to tacos.
+It turns out that deciding between your backup options is more along the lines of comparing tacos to tacos.
 Do you prefer street tacos?
-How about deep-fried tacos or fast food tacos?
+How about deep-fried tacos or fast-food tacos?
 Do you want to sit and enjoy handcrafted tacos?

 Risk mitigation through insurance

 You already insure your building, equipment, vehicles, life, and health.
 It only makes sense that you use insurance for the data you have stored in the cloud.
 In an article posted on The Balance Small Business, it is stated, “Cyber liability policies protect your business from claims and expenses resulting from a data breach.”
 The article, What Does a Cyber Liability Policy Cover? explains various components and aspects you need to look for and consider when purchasing this type of insurance.